 Creative works or ideas embodied in a form that can be shared or can enable others to recreate, emulate, or manufacture them and are protected by state and federal laws governing inventions, patents, trademarks, unfair competition, copyrights, trade secrets, data and technical data, the right of publicity, and new plant varieties.

 A written authorization recording details for financial transactions, including adjustments or corrections made to previously recorded transactions.

 The personnel considered to be of primary importance to the successful conduct of a research project.
 The term usually applies to the senior members of the project staff who contribute to the scientific development or execution of a project.

-A Letter of Authorization is used when the University is authorizing the recipient to carry out a certain action.
-The letter can only be signed by an authorized signatory of the University.
+A Letter of Authorization is used when the university is authorizing the recipient to carry out a certain action, and can only be signed by an authorized signatory of the university.

 Funding opportunities for which the university can submit only a limited, sponsor-defined number of proposals.

 Cost Sharing in which the sponsor requires the university to match the level of grant funding in a specified proportion, such as a 50% match or a “1 to 1” match.